rhwlffk1028/code-refactor-for-client/README.md

 - [x] Heading elements were used properly named and they fall in __sequential order__
 - [x] A __concise and decriptive titles__ have been used
 - [x] Added comments in HTML and CSS to assist analyzing the code
-- [x] Removed a redundant codes in CSS to optimize the code
+- [x] Optimized redundant codes in CSS for better accessiblity

 ## Screenshot of the Website